Interested in automatic updating?

 Contact firstname.lastname@example.org to find out which update strategy you are following or to switch to automatic updating.

 To ensure you benefit from new features, improvements, and fixes in the terminal software, you need to keep your terminals updated to the latest release.
 After rigorous testing we issue a new release every month.

-- Update manually: This strategy gives you time to test a new release yourself, but you need to contact our POS Support team every time you want to update terminals.
+- Update manually: with this strategy you test a new release yourself, but you need to contact our POS Estate Management team well in advance every time you want to update terminals.

 Every release goes through rigorous testing:

-- Phase 3: Beta testing.
-We push the new release to successive batches of terminals, including live terminals in various countries belonging to merchants who participate in the beta-4 program.
+- Phase 3, beta testing.
+We push the new release to successive batches of terminals, including live terminals in various countries belonging to merchants who participate in the Flex Beta program.
 This allows us to monitor the transaction performance and the communication with acquirers and issuers.

 When all test phases are successful, we consider the release to be stable.